Mario Pani’s 107th birthday

 31 October 2010

 It’s an odd thought: a 17th-century Japanese century woodcut going viral.
 The Great Wave was first circulated the old-fashioned way, via traders and tall ships in the 19th century.
-Since then, it has inspired Claude Debussy’s orchestral work La Mer, appeared in poetry and prose by Rainer Maria Rilke, and was animated by teamLAB at London gallery Pace last year.
+Since then, it has inspired Claude Debussy’s orchestral work La Mer, appeared in poetry and prose by Rainer Maria Rilke, and was animated by teamLAB at London gallery Pace.
 Levi’s and Patagonia used it in marketing campaigns.
 In 2011, it was preserved in cyberspace as a Google Doodle, and has since been turned into an emoji.
 Thanks, in no small part to the uncompromising powers of Google Search, it is an image that is as globe-spanning, and enduring, as the ocean itself.

 Happy Valentine’s Day from Google and Robert Indiana